Updated on September 12, 2022

 "Then my left side went out," she says, "and I fell off the chair."

-Clearly Brooks wasn't given much warning that a stroke was on the way.
+Clearly, Brooks wasn't given many warnings that a stroke was on the way.
 And, even when confronted with some classic symptoms, she was inclined not to believe it was really happening.
 But all of us should learn to recognize and heed the harbingers of a stroke.
 Every minute counts when blood flow to the brain is interrupted.
 The most common kind of stroke can be treated with a clot-dissolving drug, but treatment must start within three hours to be most effective.

 The Stroke Association uses the acronyms F-A-S-T and 9-1-1:

 - F - for Face Drooping: Is the face number or drooping on one side?
 Ask the person to smile and see if one side of the mouth turns down.

 - A - for Arm Weakness.
 Ask the person to raise both arms: Does one drift down?